CAIDA/catalog-data/sources/recipe/bgpstream-in-windows/README.md

 {
     "id" : "bgpstream-in-windows",
     "visibility" : "public",
-    "name" : "How to install and use BGPStream on Windows", "description" : "Installing and using BGPStream on a Windows device.", "links": [],
+    "name" : "How to install BGPStream on Windows", "description" : "Installing BGPStream on a device running Windows 10 or 11.", "links": [],
     "tags" : [],
     "authors":[